The Brush Studio guarantees your brushes will be as unique as your art with its breathtaking range of customization options.

 The Drawing Pad is a preview window for your brushes.
 Think of it as a notepad you might keep at hand to test the color of your markers.
 Drawing Pad sits inside the Brush Studio to give you a place to preview and test your brush changes.
 Draw shapes and scribbles into it to see differences in how your brush responds.
 As you change various settings, the scribbles in the Drawing Pad update in real time to show how your changes affect your brush.

 This save you from having to leaving the Brush Studio or interrupting your creative flow when brush testing.

 To clear the Drawing Pad, scrub it with three fingers, or tap the button in Drawing Pad Settings.

 Drawing Pad Settings

 Tap on the icon of a square-and-pencil at the top left of the Drawing Pad to bring up Settings.
-Here, you can Clear Drawing Pad, Reset all Brush Settings (this applies only to the current brush), change the Preview Size of your brush to see it make larger or smaller strokes, and select from a range of preview colors for your brush by tapping one of the eight colored circles.
+Here, you can Clear Drawing Pad and Reset all Brush Settings (this applies only to the current brush).
+You can also change the Preview Size of your brush to see it make larger or smaller strokes.
+And select from a range of preview colors for your brush by tapping one of the eight colored circles.

 How Brushes Work

 Read a brief overview of how Procreate brushes work to better understand what each attribute controls.

 A Procreate brush contains a Grain (texture) inside of a Shape .
 When you draw a stroke with that brush, you are dragging that shape and the texture within it along a pathway.

 You can set a Taper on that pathway so that your strokes start thin, reach full thickness, then tapers off again as you finish the stroke.
 This mimics the behavior of physical brushes and pencils.